Article Contains Surgery Photos

 One the xray, you see the bone in better alignment, now with the ability to heal without significant deformity or long term pain.

-This patient will be non-weightbearing for 4-6 weeks in a tall boot or cast and then gradually progress to walking in the boot, then a tennis shoe.
+This patient will be non-weightbearing for 4-6 weeks in a walking boot or cast and then gradually progress to walking in the boot, then a tennis shoe.

 If you have an injury and are unsure if you broke a bone or not, do not wait to be seen!
 Click here to request an appointment!
 The sooner you are treated, the faster you can recover!